 Figure 10.
-The WRF/CMAQ to EPIC tool interface used for the test_case scenario.
+The WRF/CMAQ-to-EPIC tool interface used for the test_case scenario.

-Users have to provide input for the following three items in the interface in order to run this tool:
+Before running this tool, users have to provide input for the following three items in the interface:

-- MCIP Data Directory this directory contains processed WRF files output by MCIP for the EPIC simulation year.
+MCIP Data Directory - this directory contains processed WRF files output by MCIP for the EPIC simulation year.
 This tool requires only MCIP METCRO2D output files.
-METCRO2D output files have to be named as METCRO2D{DATE} in which can be any non-digit characters and {DATE} can be in one of four date formats: YYYYMMDD, YYMMDD, YYYYDDD, or YYDDD (e.g., METCRO2D_051226) - Deposition Selection used to select one of the following three options: - CMAQ deposition directory: to use CMAQ deposition output files.
-If this is selected, users have to set the CMAQ deposition file directory in the next field on the interface. - Default: assume that N mixing ratio is 0.8 ppm for wet oxidized N deposition.
-The tool computes wet oxidized N deposition based only on the rainfall, and other N deposition variables are assumed to be zero.
+METCRO2D output files have to have names of the format METCRO2D{DATE} in which can be any nondigit characters and {DATE} can be in one of four date formats: YYYYMMDD, YYMMDD, YYYYDDD, or YYDDD (e.g., METCRO2D_051226)

-- Zero: assume that there is no atmospheric N. - CMAQ Deposition Directory used to set the directory containing the CMAQ dry and wet deposition output files for the simulation year if "CMAQ deposition directory" was chosen in the previous field.
+- Deposition Selection used to select one of the following three options: - CMAQ deposition directory: select this option to use CMAQ deposition output files.
+If this is selected, users have to set the CMAQ deposition file directory in the next field on the interface. - Default: this option assumes that the N mixing ratio is 0.8 ppm for wet oxidized N deposition.
+The tool computes wet oxidized N deposition based only on rainfall, and other N deposition variables are assumed to be zero. - Zero: this option assumes that there is no atmospheric N. - CMAQ Deposition Directory used to set the directory containing the CMAQ dry and wet deposition output files for the simulation year if "CMAQ deposition directory" was chosen in the previous field.
 The dry and wet deposition file names must contain the string "DRYDEP" or "WETDEP".
-In addition, the deposition file names must end with "{DATE}" in the format that is described for the MCIP files above (e.g., an MCIP file can be named as METCRO2D_20030416 and the deposition files can be named as CCTM_M2f_v14soa_v3.4beta3_2003.DRYDEP.20030416 and CCTM_M2f_v14soa_v3.4beta3_2003.WETDEP1.20030416)
+In addition, the deposition file names must end with "{DATE}" in the format that is described for the MCIP files above (e.g., an MCIP file can be named as METCRO2D_20030416 and the deposition files can be named CCTM_M2f_v14soa_v3.4beta3_2003.DRYDEP.20030416 and CCTM_M2f_v14soa_v3.4beta3_2003.WETDEP1.20030416)

-After the queue job run is finished, users should check the log file under their scenario's scripts directory to make sure that there were no errors during the job execution.
-The output files produced by the tool are stored under \${FESTC_HOME}/epic/scenarios/"scenarioname"/share data as follows:
+After Run has been clicked and the queue job has finished, users should check the log file under their scenario's scripts directory to see whether any errors occurred during execution.
+The tool generates the following three output files stored under \${FESTC_HOME}/epic/scenarios/"scenario name"/share data:

 - dailyWETH/"GRIDID".dly daily weather and N files for each selected grid cell for EPIC modeling.
 "GRIDID" is the identification number for a selected grid cell (see Figure 7).
-Each daily file contains 14 formatted data items (see Table 2) to be used in the EPIC runs for the simulation year (same as the weather year).
-This daily weather file is duplicated for the year before the simulation year because we specify the EPIC model to run for a 2-year period using daily time steps. - EPICW2YR.2YR daily weather file list to be used in EPIC application modeling.
-It is defined in \${FESTC_HOME}/epic/common_data/EPIC_model/app/EPICFILE.DAT. - site_weather_dep\${YEAR}0101_to\${YEAR}1231.nc a single NetCDF file with daily time steps for the simulation year.
+Each daily file contains 14 formatted data items (listed in Table 2) to be used in the EPIC runs for the simulation year (same as the weather year).
+This daily weather file is duplicated for the year before the simulation year because we run the EPIC model for a two-year period using daily time steps. - EPICW2YR.2YR daily weather file list to be used in EPIC application modeling.
+It is defined in \${FESTC_HOME}/epic/common_data/EPIC_model/app/EPICFILE.DAT. - site_weather_dep\${YEAR}0101_to\${YEAR}1231.nc a single netCDF file with daily time steps for the simulation year.
 It contains extracted daily weather and N deposition data for the EPIC grid cells in the EPICSites_Info.csv file.
 Users can use the Visualization tool (discussed in Section 7) to display the values of a selected variable spatially.